 This is used where there is a higher than normal risk of fire, in schools, hospitals or hotels, for instance.
-There are two classes of flame retardant MDF, B and C, class B has been tested and approved to be fire resistant for 60 minutes, using the same tests class C is fire resistant for 30 minutes.
+There are two classes of flame retardant MDF, B and C, class B has been tested and approved to be fire-resistant MDF for 60 minutes, using the same tests class C is fire-resistant for 30 minutes.

 Economic and Environmental-Friendly

-MDF is made from wood chips which are waste products from wood.
+MDF sheets are made from wood chips which are waste products from wood.
 Many people perceive it as the perfect way to further recycle and conserve trees.
 Furniture made of MDF is cheap in comparison to those made from plywood.

-For the convenience of our customers, we offer a click and collect service.
-Just call us to check if a product is in stock, click and pay for your purchase online, then collect it from us.
+For the convenience of our customers, we offer a click and collect service for our MDF sheets supplied.
+Just call us on 0161 834 6789 to check if a product is in stock, click and pay for your purchase online, then collect it from us in Manchester.

 Medium density fibreboard is a well-known material for making furniture.
 Products made from MDF are usually high quality and affordable.
 However, buyers shun away from MDF products due to unfounded beliefs.
-The misconceptions arise due to lack of knowledge about MDFs.
+The misconceptions arise due to lack of knowledge about MDF products.

 Here are some of the common misconceptions about medium density fibreboard: